Using AIminify

 #

-from aiminify.minify import main as minify
+from aiminify import minify

 from aiminify import save_model